 What are the Main Types of Liabilities?

-There are three types of liabilities: current, non-current, and contingent liabilities.
+There are three primary types of liabilities: current, non-current, and contingent liabilities.
 Liabilities are legal obligations or debt owed to another person or company.
 In other words, liabilities are future sacrifices of economic benefits that an entity is required to make to other entities as a result of past events or past transactions.

 Defined by the International Financial Reporting Standards (IFRS) Framework: “A liability is a present obligation of the enterprise arising from past events, the settlement of which is expected to result in an outflow from the enterprise of resources embodying economic benefits.”

 These are the three main classifications of liabilities:

 - Current liabilities (short-term liabilities) are liabilities that are due and payable within one year.

 - Non-current liabilities (long-term liabilities) are liabilities that are due after a year or more.

 - Contingent liabilities are liabilities that may or may not arise, depending on a certain event.

 Current liabilities, also known as short-term liabilities, are debts or obligations that need to be paid within a year.
 Current liabilities should be closely watched by management to ensure that the company possesses enough liquidity from current assets to guarantee that the debts or obligations can be met.

 Examples of current liabilities: